JooelRinne/wildlifetrade/README.md

 1. Navigate to the "wildlifetrade/Data_processing" folder
 2. Insert your SQLite database of scraped data entries from the "wildlifetrade/Data_collection" folder to the "wildlifetrade/Data_processing" folder
 3. The .csv files in the folder can be modified depending on the wildlife studied
   - "keywords.csv" consists of all keywords which are searched from the scraped data.
+Make sure you allocate the keywords to a species in the "reptilesynonyms.csv" file.
   - "reptilesynonyms.csv" consists of synonyms of each species studied.
 First column indicates the scientific name of the species and rest of the columns are synonyms for the species.
+Make sure that the keywords in the "keywords.csv" file is allocated to a species in this file.
   - "seller_or_buyer.csv" consists of synonyms of keywords indicating intent of the trade.
 Synonyms can be added under each column and new columns can be added.
   - "currency_symbols.csv" consists of symbols of currencies and their corresponding abbreviations.
   - "locationlist.csv" is an empty file which can be used to manually list locations under country names, if the geocoder used in the script does not find a location automatically.
 The first row should consist of the country names and the locations should be listed under the responding country.